carwynteifion/Milestone-Project-2-IFD/README.md

 ### Frameworks, Libraries and Programs used
 1. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) - used in the design process to draw the site's wireframes.
-2. [Google Fonts](https://fonts.google.com/) - used to import the Noto Sans JP and Exo fonts.
+2. [Google Fonts](https://fonts.google.com/) - used to import the Mochiy Pop P One and Balsamiq Sans fonts.
-3. [Font Awesome](https://fontawesome.com/) - used to add icons on each page of the site to improve UX.
+3. [Font Awesome](https://fontawesome.com/) - used to add an icon to the page to improve UX.
 4. [Git](https://gitpod.io/) - used for version control via Gitpod.
 The terminal was used to commit and push code to GitHub.
 5. [GitHub](https://www.github.com/) - used to store the project's pushed code from Git.